projectNightmares/CorePunk/README.md

 # User README for Game Map Pin Placement Script

 ## Overview
 This Python script automates the placement and deletion of pins on a game map.
-The script is designed to work with a game running on a 1080p (1920x1080) resolution screen.
+The script is designed to work with a game running on a 24inch 1080p (1920x1080) resolution screen.
 For accurate pin placement, ensure that the game map is zoomed in, centered on the screen, and that the character remains stationary.

 ## Key Features
-- **Automated Pin Placement:** The script allows you to place various types of pins on specific map locations with predefined macros.
+- **Automated Pin Placement('`', 1, 2, 3, 4, 5) :** The script allows you to place various types of pins on the map at the position of the character.
-- **Manual Pin Placement:** For certain pins, you can manually position your mouse on the map and trigger the macro to place the pin.
+- **Manual Pin Placement(6, 7, 8):** For these pins, open the map, move your mouse to the position of your choice, and click the key.
-- **Pin Deletion:** The script can also delete pins that are positioned at the center of the screen.
+- **Pin Deletion(0):** The script can also delete pins that are positioned at the center of the screen.
+(Prolly won't work as intended, might need to modify it).

 ## Requirements
 - **Python Libraries:** The script uses `pyautogui` and `pynput` libraries.
 Install them using pip: